 Illustration by Laurel Long

 Happy May Day, Beltane, and the first day of summer.
+A day often celebrated as a day of freedom and labor rights.
+May this be a time we remember our sovereignty and dignity and our personal and community power to foster intelligent immune systems and healthy bodies, minds, and spirits.
 This is the time of abundant growth, the zenith of yang energy, and it is ideal for activity, ripening, and completion.

 “The heraldic animal of summer is the Red Phoenix - an enormous, magical bird whose radiance is the sun.
 It is the ascendance of Yang rising out of the devastation of winter and it pulls all dormancy into action.”